renjiewang888/LitePIG/README.md

 The LISA instrumental noise is imported form the LISA data challenge(LDC) working package.
 We also import the necessary modules
 ```
+from pycbc import noise
+from pycbc.psd.read import from_numpy_arrays
+import LISAConstants as LC
 from tdi import noisepsd_T,noisepsd_AE
 ```
 The analytic noise power spectral density(PSD) for TDI A,E,T